Nil-Store/nil-store/metaspec-v2.md

 #### 7.4.2 Committee Readiness Signaling
 New‑epoch SPs MUST signal readiness once all assigned slivers are bootstrapped.
 A signed message: `{epoch_id, SP_ID, slivers_bootstrapped, timestamp, sig_SP}` is posted on L1.
 When ≥ 2f+1 SPs signal, the DA chain emits `CommitteeReady(epoch_id)`.

+Readiness Audit (Normative).
+Before counting an SP toward quorum, watchers MUST successfully retrieve and verify a random audit sample of that SP’s assigned slivers (sample size ≥ 1% or ≥ 1 sliver, whichever is larger).
+Failures cause the SP’s readiness flag to be cleared and a backoff timer `Δ_ready_backoff` (default 30 min) to apply before re‑signal.

 #### 7.4.3 Routing Rules
 - Writes: MUST target the current (newest) epoch.
 - Reads: